-Why did Oura decide to implement the ring using Cypress’ PSoC 6 BLE MCU?
+Why did Oura decide to implement the ring using Cypress’ PSoC 6 Bluetooth Low Energy MCU?
 What design challenges did PSoC 6 help solve?
 Was there a deciding factor between Cypress’ products and a competitor?

-Cypress’ PSoC 6 BLE MCU has all the features needed in the second generation Oura ring: dual-core Cortex-M4 and Cortex-M0+ architecture for power optimization, a BLE transceiver, 1MB internal flash memory and customizable analog blocks to build an optimal hardware system.
+Cypress’ PSoC 6 Bluetooth Low Energy MCU has all the features needed in the second generation Oura ring: dual-core Cortex-M4 and Cortex-M0+ architecture for power optimization, a Bluetooth Low Energy transceiver, 1MB internal flash memory and customizable analog blocks to build an optimal hardware system.

 The second generation Oura ring is much smaller than the first generation ring so we had to shrink the PCB size and battery.
 However, we also wanted to increase the battery life without compromising measurement accuracy.
 PSoC 6 helped us build a more efficient hardware system with a small printed circuit board (PCB) size.
 We were also able to reduce current consumption without compromising measurement quality.